 2141 E. 15th Ave.

-The University of Oregon Department of Public Safety (UODPS) is responsible for the general safety of the campus community twenty-four hours a day, seven days a week.
+The University of Oregon Police Department (UOPD) is responsible for the general safety of the campus community twenty-four hours a day, seven days a week.
 Its police and public safety officers are the primary law enforcement providers on campus, trained in accordance with standards established by the Oregon Department of Public Safety Standards and Training.

-In addition, under the Oregon Revised Statutes (Section 352.385), UODPS public safety officers maintain limited police powers including stop-and-frisk authority and may make probable-cause arrests.
-An intergovernmental agreement with the City of Eugene provides UODPS officers with additional citation authority for certain violation and misdemeanor offenses under the City of Eugene Municipal Code (Section 4.035).
+In addition, under the Oregon Revised Statutes (Section 352.385), UOPD public safety officers maintain limited police powers including stop-and-frisk authority and may make probable-cause arrests.
+An intergovernmental agreement with the City of Eugene provides UOPD officers with additional citation authority for certain violation and misdemeanor offenses under the City of Eugene Municipal Code (Section 4.035).

 In compliance with the federal Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, the University of Oregon prepares an annual report on campus safety and security programs and services.

 A copy of the university’s annual security report is available on the department website.
 This report includes statistics for the previous three years about reported crimes that occurred on campus; in certain off-campus buildings or property owned or controlled by the University of Oregon; and on public property within, or immediately adjacent to and accessible from campus.
 The report also includes institutional policies about campus security, such as alcohol and drug use, crime prevention, the reporting of crimes, and sexual assault.
 The UOPD also administers the global access management system, provides consultation to campus partners on security systems, provides digital fingerprinting services, and leads the university’s facilities security program.